A Log PSS morphism with applications to Lagrangian embeddings: The Log PSS morphism

+in particular while as before there could be a sphere bubble appearing the limit of a sequence of maps if $\vec{\v} = \vec{\v}_I$, such a bubble now appears in the (more usual) codimension 2 and hence does not appear in \eqref{bd2s1} (note that the last paragraph in the proof of Lemma \ref{lem:compactness}, which explained why sphere bubbling occurred in codimension 1 in that case, no longer applies as we allow the tangent ray at $z_0$ to vary in $\overline{\mc{M}}_{S^1}(\vec{\v}, \alpha_c, x_0)$).
+The desired statement then follows as usual by counting elements of $\partial\overline{\mc{M}}_{S^1}(\vec{\v}, \alpha_c, x_0)$. \end{proof} Note that $\alpha_c t^{\vec{\v}}$ is not necessarily \emph{tautologically} admissible in the above Lemma.
+For simplicity, we now consider a special class of such $\alpha_c t^{\vec{\v}}$, those with $\alpha_c$ represented by a submanifold and with primitive multiplicity $\vec{\v}:=\vec{\v}_I$.
+Let $\vec{\v}_I$ be a primitive vector and

-the corresponding $S^1$ action.
+the corresponding $S^1$ action (see \eqref{gammaV}).
 Let $P$ be an oriented (possibly non-compact) manifold and $p: P \to \mathring{S}_I$ be a proper map.
-Choose a triangulation on $P$ and let $\alpha_c$ denote the pushforward of the fundamental chain along the map $p$ and $\alpha$ the corresponding cohomology class.
-We then have a map which is defined as the composition of maps $\Gamma_p:=\Gamma_{\vec{\v}} \circ (\operatorname{id} \times p)$.
-Let $\beta_c$ denote the pushforward of the fundamental chain (defined for example as the Eilenberg-Zilber product of the fundamental chain on $S^1$ and the fundamental chain on $P$). under $\Gamma_p$ and $\beta$ the cohomology class.
+Choose a triangulation on $P$ and let $\alpha_c$ denote the pushforward of the fundamental chain along the map $p$, with $\alpha = [\alpha_c]$ the corresponding cohomology class.
+We then have a map

-\begin{lem} Let $P$ be as above and assume that $\alpha t^{\vec{\v}_I}$ is an admissible class in $\QH^*(M,\D)$, then \end{lem} \begin{proof} We consider a version of the PSS moduli space which depends on an $S^1 \times [0,\infty)$ and denote these parameters by $r,q$.
-Namely, consider the domain $S = \C P^1 \setminus \lbrace 0 \rbrace$, thought of as a punctured sphere, with a distinguished marked point $z_0$ and a cylindrical end around $z=0$ as before.
-Near $z_0$, we also fix a distinguished tangent direction which points in the positive real direction.
-The negative cylindrical end of the surface depends on $r \in S^1$.
-Namely at infinity, we have that